 Step 1 - Complete the 'Request to sell your home' registration form.

-The Sales Executive who will be working on your sale we arrange a visit to your home.
-They will collect some paperwork from you (see the guide for details) and take pictures of your property.
+The Sales Executive who will be working on your sale will send you over a pack of information for you to look over, fill in and return (see the guide for details) and request pictures of your property.

 Step 3 - Request a valuation